-A disaster recover plan clearly outlines a vendor's remediation process when a cyber attack takes place.
+A disaster recovery plan clearly outlines a vendor's remediation process when a cyber attack takes place.

 This document should identify all of the security teams involved in the recovery plan and each individual's set of responsibilities.
 An efficient incident response plan should list all of the potentially affected inventory and software in order of cybersecurity risk.

-A vendors due diligence process should involve a yearly updated of its business continuity and disaster recovery plans.
+A vendor’s due diligence process should involve a yearly update of its business continuity and disaster recovery plans.
 Cybersecurity practices need to be continuously evolving to remain effective against new cyber threats.

 Receiving a positive response from a submitted questionnaire is not a guarantee of the superior security posture of a vendor.
-An addition verification process is required to confirm a vendor's honesty.
+An additional verification process is required to confirm a vendor's honesty.

 Security ratings provide organizations with an up-to-date status of each vendor's cybersecurity posture.
 The rating is based on multiple attack vectors that make a business vulnerable to cyberattacks. its a cybersecurity equivalent to credit ratings.

 Security ratings help organizations identify when a risk questionnaire should be submitted, and they offer a means of tracking each vendor's potential risks over time.